 There are two types of taxable income – income of a revenue nature and income of a capital nature.
-Note that capital losses can’t be offset against revenue gains for the calculation of taxable income.
+Capital losses can’t be offset against revenue gains for the calculation of taxable income.
 Capital losses are quarantined and can only be utilised against capital gains.

 When an SMSF goes into pension mode, all gains become tax free, so the Fund won’t pay any tax on its SMSF income.
-The objective of the SMSF is to move into a tax-free environment.
+The ultimate objective of an SMSF is to move into a tax-free environment.

-Generally, tax rates are lower in Superannuation than in other environments; therefore, there is usually an advantage to put more money in Superannuation Funds.
+Generally, tax rates are lower in Superannuation than in other environments; therefore, there is usually an advantage to put more money in Superannuation.

 Example:

-The SMSF bought BHP shares at $10 per share.
-If the SMSF keeps this until retirement phase and sell the share at $45, the total gain of $35 will be tax-free.
+An SMSF bought BHP shares at $10 per share.
+If the SMSF keeps the shares until retirement phase and sell the shares at $45, the total gain of $35 will be tax-free.

 Question: My SMSF has $10,000 from bank interests, but the SMSF investment portfolio (shares) is down to $4,000.
 Can the SMSF offset losses from the portfolio against the bank interests if the SMSF sells the shares?

-Answer: Short answer – NO. Shares are held on capital account and losses on capital account will be quarantined.
-Only capital gains can be applied against these losses.
+Answer: Short answer – No. Shares are held on capital account and losses on capital account will be quarantined.
+Only capital gains can be applied against capital losses.
 Interest is of a revenue nature and will be taxed at 15%.
 Expenses offset against this cannot be of a capital nature.
 You can deduct bank fees, accounting and auditing costs.

 Annual Tax Returns